-How to find missing videos and photos in iCloud Photos
+Missing photos or videos in your iCloud Photo Library?
+Try these fixes!

 How to unhide photos and videos

-If photos or videos get hidden from the All Photos view, you'll only be able to see them if you go the Hidden folder.
+If photos or videos get hidden from the All Photos view, you'll only be able to see them if you go to the Hidden folder, rather than iCloud Photos.
 Here's how:

 - Launch the Photos app on your iPhone or iPad.